pudly/schmopera-hugo/content/articles/wto-barber.md

 </figure>

 The night had gorgeous weather (a rarity for August in Northern Virginia), a stunning outdoor venue, and very skilled singing.
+In all stage drama - but especially in opera - the relationships of the characters are key.
+Why else would we sit and listen to characters repeat their lyrics over and over?
+This staging did not leave room for the performers' creativity to show the growth of the relationships.

-I love that these young and deserving singers get the chance to build up their outdoor opera singing chops, with the rise of summer festivals.
-See you next year Wolf Trap Opera!
+Though the opera and the original Beaumarchais play don't have as layered a plot as its sequel, _The Marriage of Figaro_, I think there is still a lot of depth to the characters in this comedy.
+How else do these characters become the messy people featured in the second instalment?
+I love that these young and deserving singers get the chance to build up their outdoor opera singing chops, with the rise of summer festivals around the world.

+See you next summer, Wolf Trap Opera!